We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 self.geometry.nom_addVolumeConstraint("volcon", leList, teList, nSpan=2, nChord=10)

-Next, we set the outputs for the dvs component and use them as the design variables.
-We also need to connect the output of dvs component to the cruise and geometry component.
+Next, we set the outputs for the dvs component and use them as the design (input) variables.
+We also need to connect the output of dvs component to the scenario1 and geometry components.
 Check the above N2.
-Once done, we can choose the shape and aoa in the dvs component as the design variables with proper lower and upper bounds.
-Note that the outputs for the dvs component has been “promoted” so we can directly use without the dvs. prefix, i.e., no need to use “dvs.shape”.
-Check the OpenMDAO’s documentation for promoting variable names.

 # add the design variables to the dvs component's output

-# manually connect the dvs output to the geometry and cruise
+# manually connect the dvs output to the geometry and scenario1

 self.connect("shape", "geometry.shape")